rsksmart/devportal-1.0/rif/multisig/product.md

 ---
 layout: rsk
-title:  The Product
+title:  The RIF Multisig Product
-description: Overview of the RIF Savings and Vault Solution
+description: Overview of the RIF Multisig, Savings and Vault Solution
 tags: rif, gnosis, multisig
+prevUrl: '/rif/multisig/'
+nextUrl: '/rif/multisig/gnosis-summary/'
 ---

-The product for RIF Savings and Vault consists of porting and increasing the existing Gnosis SDK to allow RSK developers to operate multisig accounts in a safe and intuitive way, following the documentation and a sample application that will help with the correct implementation of the Gnosis solution.
+The product for RIF Multisig consists of porting and increasing the existing Gnosis SDK to allow RSK developers to operate multisig accounts in a safe and intuitive way, following the documentation and a sample application that will help with the correct implementation of the Gnosis solution.

 In short, it implies: